 Awards

-Each year the Lord Lieutenants’ awards are presented across all 3 of the services to Regular and Reservist personnel, Cadet Force Adult Volunteers (CFAVs), cadets and employees of military establishments, and are recognised as laudatory honours across the Ministry of Defence.
-These awards are intended to supplement Honours bestowed by Her Majesty the Queen in the New Year and Birthday Hours Lists and rank after them in precedence.
+Lord-Lieutenant Cadet receiving award from Lord-Lieutenant.Each year the Lord-Lieutenants’ awards are presented across all three of the services to Regular and Reservist personnel, Cadet Force Adult Volunteers (CFAVs), Cadets and employees of military establishments.
+They are recognised as laudatory honours across the Ministry of Defence.
+These awards are intended to supplement Honours bestowed by His Majesty the King in the New Year and Birthday Honours Lists and rank after them in precedence.

-Lord Lieutenants' Award for Meritorious Service
+Lord-Lieutenants' Award for Meritorious Service

 The principal criterion for nomination for this award is exceptional service, as it is not intended as a routine recognition of long and loyal service.
 Outstanding service in operations should be recommended through the chain of command, however such service can form part of the evidence of exceptional service.
 As a guide an individual should normally have served for a minimum of 6 years before being considered for an award, although those with less service will be considered on their individual merits.